rcy0228/azure-spring-cloud-training/12-making-microservices-talk-to-each-other/README.md

 ## Task 4 : Create the application on Azure Spring Cloud

-1. As before, create a specific `all-cities-weather-service` application in your Azure Spring Cloud instance:
+1. As before, create a specific `all-cities-weather-service` application in your Azure Spring Cloud instance by running the below mentioned command in git:

 ```bash
 az spring-cloud app create -n all-cities-weather-service